Our Flat Fee Divorce Mediation service is for couples needing professional help with negotiating a fair agreement.

 How do we get started?

-After those are submitted, we send you a series of questionnaires that assist us in collecting information needed to draft the initial paperwork and prepare for the mediation session.
+After those are received, we send you a series of questionnaires that assist us in collecting information needed to draft the paperwork or prepare for the mediation session.

 During mediation (we did two sessions), my ex husband had moments of anger/adrenaline and I had moments of crying/tears, but Michael had a steady, rational way of handling us that got us back on track.
 No regrets, I recommend Conscious Divorce.